 The Old Studio is a barn-like building where Thomas Cole created many of his most iconic and celebrated paintings.
-The building was restored in 2004 and is now furnished with his original easels and other art-making equipment and tools, appearing as though the artist has just stepped out.
+The building was restored in 2004 and is now furnished with his original easels and other art-making equipment and tools.

 Although Cole considered this a temporary arrangement, he painted many of his most important works in this storehouse studio, including the Voyage of Life for his patron Samuel Ward, as the ceiling was high enough to accommodate large canvasses.
 A fireplace permitted Cole to work in any season, and Cole himself paid for the addition of a large skylight-like window to admit northern light, the preferred light for painting.
 Cole welcomed visits from his family to the studio, and the Cole children came and went while their father was working.
 The Old Studio also afforded the space for grinding pigments into paint, constructing stretchers, stretching canvasses, and fitting pictures into frames.
 Painting at this time involved a lot of hard physical labor—active, smelly, and frequently messy.